 Full year-wise PYQ map: Accounting Ratios Class 12 NCERT Solutions

-Best Way to Use These Accounting Ratios Handwritten Notes
+Best Way to Use These Notes

-These handwritten notes are a revision tool, not a first-read resource.
 A two-pass routine gets the most from the eight pages in the final week.

 - Pass 1, category then formula: Redraw the Page-1 four-branch tree from memory, then write every member ratio's formula under its branch.
 This locks classification, which the marker reads first.